Navaneeth-2023/MySQL_End-Project_EE_DSML_Navaneeth-Krishnan-S_B1-ADV/README.md

 # MySQL_End-Project_EE_DSML_Navaneeth-Krishnan-S_B1-ADV
 MySQL end project of Entri-Elevate DSML

-Here I build a project based on Library Management System using MySQL.
+Here I did a project based on Library Management System using MySQL.
 It keeps track all information about books in the library, their cost, status and total number of books available in the library